thomasgassmann/eth-cheatsheets/large-language-models/main.typ

 ]

 #colorbox(title: [BERT], color: silver)[
-  Bidirectional Encoder Representations from Transformers is encoder transformer pretrained using *masked language modelling* and *next sentence prediction*.
+  Bidir.
+Encoder Repr. from Transformers is encoder transformer pretrained using *masked language modelling* and *next sentence prediction*.
 First token of every sequence is special [CLS] token, final hidden state of this token used as aggregate sentence representation, sentences separated with [SEP] token.
 ]

 // maybe add RoBERTa, AlBERT, Electra, T5

 #grid(
-  columns: (12em, auto),
+  columns: (11.5em, auto),
   column-gutter: 1em,
   figure(
-    image("encoder-decoder.png", width: 12em, alt: "Encoder-decoder architecture")
+    image("encoder-decoder.png", width: 11.5em, alt: "Encoder-decoder architecture")
   ),
   [
     *CoVE* is similar to ELMo, but only uses the final layer instead of all layers.